Sources: BBC

 North Korea says it will accept all South Korean delegations wishing to pay respects to the late leader Kim Jong-il.
 2011-12-23

-North Korean leader Kim Jong-il reportedly visits China, the third such visit in a year.
-2011-05-20
+North Korean leader Kim Jong-il reportedly visits Changchun in Northern China.
+2011-05-21